qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/geometry.rst

 Let's see an example that combines iterating over the features in a given layer and performing some geometric computations based on their geometries.
-The below code will caompute and print the area and perimeter of each country in the 'countries' layer within our tutorial QGIS project.
+The below code will compute and print the area and perimeter of each country in the :guilabel:`countries` layer within our tutorial QGIS project.

 .. code-block:: python